m-adnan8080/openvpn_ansible_role/README.md

 - Set up an OpenVPN server on a Linux host.
 - Manage OpenVPN clients and automatically generate `.ovpn` files for each user.
-- Tested on Debian-based systems (additional support for other distributions can be added).
+- Tested on Debian-based systems and RedHat based Linux Distributions.
 - Easily customizable using Ansible variables.

 ## Requirements

 - Ansible 2.9 or later.
 - Supported Linux distributions:
-  - Debian-based systems (additional distributions to be added soon).
+  - Debian 12
+  - Ubuntu 22.04
+  - CentOS 8
+  - Rocky 9
+  - Fedora
+  - RedHat

 ## Role Variables